adamkgray/k8sTheWay/docs/add-worker-node.md

 sudo kubeadm token create --print-join-command
 ```

+## Add worker nodes

-This should give you something like this: `kubeadm join <apiserver>:6443 --token <letters>.<numbers> --discovery-token-ca-cert-hash sha256:<hash>.
+The above command should give you something like this: `kubeadm join <apiserver>:<port> --token <letters>.<numbers> --discovery-token-ca-cert-hash sha256:<hash>.
 You can copy-paste this output into your worker node, run it with `sudo`.
 Then your worker node will join the cluster.

+## Add control plane nodes

+Add the arg `--control-plane` to add a control plane instead of a worker.